Novalexdroid/color-contrast-checker/Readme.md

 The tool allows you to input two color values (hex or RGB) and calculates the contrast ratio between the background and text colors.
 The contrast ratio is then compared to the WCAG guidelines to ensure that the colors are accessible for users with visual impairments.

 ## Features:
-- Hex & RGB color input: You can enter colors in both hexadecimal (e.g., #ffffff) and RGB (e.g., rgb(255, 255, 255)) formats.
 - Real-time contrast ratio calculation: As you input colors, the tool instantly calculates the contrast ratio.
 - Accessibility check: The tool checks whether the contrast ratio meets the AA or AAA standards according to the WCAG (Web Content Accessibility Guidelines).
 - Easy-to-use interface: With just a few clicks, users can quickly determine if their color choices are accessible.